-Segall won the 2006 Associated Press Sandy Starobin Award for Individual Reporting for his captivating and compelling reports from inside his New Orleans hotel during Hurricane Katrina in 2005.
-Segall and his wife Michele were taking their son Jeffrey to Tulane University when the storm hit.
-(The Sandy Starobin Award was named in honor of the legendary KYW Newsradio Harrisburg bureau chief who died in 1993.)
+He won the 2006 Associated Press Sandy Starobin Award for Individual Reporting, for his captivating and compelling reports from in and near his New Orleans hotel during the onslaught of Hurricane Katrina in 2005.
+(Segall and his wife Michele were taking their son Jeffrey to Tulane University when the storm hit.)

-Earlier stops in Philadelphia included WWDB-FM, where he was a reporter and an integral part of the morning news team.
-He was also station manager and news director for WBUX-AM in Doylestown (Bucks County).
+Prior to his stint as suburban bureau chief, Segall served as an anchor and general assignment reporter for Newsradio.
+Earlier stops along Segall’s career path included WWDB-FM, in Philadelphia, where he was a reporter and an integral part of the morning news team.
+He was also station manager and news director for WBUX-AM, in Doylestown (Bucks County).

 Segall, a Philadelphia native, is a graduate of Central High School and Temple University.